Guinness Foreign Extra Stout: Production

 The Irish version of FES is brewed with pale malt, 25 per cent flaked barley (for head retention and body) and 10 per cent roasted barley, the latter being what gives the beer its dark hue.
 It uses the bitter Galena, Nugget and Target hop varieties which have undergone an isomerized kettle extract process.
 The beer contains about a third more hops, and nearly double the amount of roasted barley than Guinness Draught.
 The beer is force carbonated.
 The beer has 47 Bitterness Units.

 Guinness have used a slightly different variant of their yeast to brew FES since 1960.
 It provides extremely poor flocculation and produces relatively high levels of diacetyl in the finished beer.
-Many breweries consider diacetyl an off-flavour, but Guinness consider it a "signature flavour" of FES.
+Some breweries regard diacetyl as an off-flavour, but Guinness consider it as a "signature flavour" of FES.

 Guinness Flavour Extract, a dehydrated, hopped wort extract made from barley malt and roasted barley, is used for overseas production of the stout.
 The syrup is shipped from Ireland, where it is added at the ratio of 1:49 to locally brewed pale beer.
 Each year, six million litres of GFE are made using 9,000 tonnes of barley.
 Guinness Flavour Extract was first created by scientists working for the company in the early 1960s.
 In 2003, production of GFE was relocated from St James's Gate to the former Cherry's brewery in Mary Street, Waterford, but in 2013 production returned to St James's.